Lexx: Season 1 (Tales from a Parallel Universe)

 Meanwhile, Kai is running low on protoblood, which he needs to function in his undead state; protoblood can only be found on the Cluster.
-The group returns to the Cluster to find it abandoned, learning that the entire population of the League of 20,000 Planets had been killed to feed and awaken the immense Giga Shadow, the last remaining insect.
+The group returns to the Cluster to find it abandoned, learning that the entire population of the League of 20,000 Planets was culled to feed and awaken the immense Giga Shadow, the last remaining insect.
 With help from a defecting priest of the Divine Order, they stall the Giga Shadow's awakening long enough for Kai to plant a baby Cluster Lizard inside of it.
 As the Lexx and its crew are almost destroyed, the Cluster Lizard reaches the Giga Shadow's brain and consumes it, killing the Giga Shadow.
 With a fresh supply of protoblood, the crew returns to the Dark Zone to search for a new home.

 Season 2

 Before the Giga Shadow's destruction, the last remnant of His Shadow possessed Kai.
 Kai lies to the crew and states that he requires more protoblood to survive, leading them to the imprisoned supreme Bio-Vizier of the Divine Order, Mantrid and his servant.
 During their meeting, His Shadow transfers his essence into an insect carcass, resurrecting it and attempting to kill the crew of the Lexx.
 Mantrid is gravely wounded in the attack, and his servant transfers his consciousness to a spaceship he had created to save him.
 Kai kills the insect, resulting in His Shadow's essence becoming mixed with Mantrid's.
 Mantrid, now intertwined with His Shadow, swears revenge on humanity as the crew escapes.

 The rest of the season involves the crew searching for a new home.
 During their adventures, they encounter Lyekka, a plant that can transform into a human appearance and feeds on living beings.
 During their adventures, Zev is killed but later reincarnated by Lyekka as Xev.
-The crew has various encounters with strange creatures and civilizations, such as a group of astronauts from a potato planet, a planet that creates sitcoms, a vapour that changes sex organs into their opposite, a crashed prisoner transport captained by a gay cyborg, a graveyard planet for priests of the Divine Order, a cult led by the Wozzard that seeks to turn all beautiful women into ugly ones, and an island of secluded, illiterate monks.
+The crew has various encounters with strange creatures and civilizations, such as a group of astronauts from a potato planet, a planet that creates sitcoms, a vapour that changes sex organs into their opposite, a crashed prisoner transport captained by a gay cyborg, a graveyard planet for priests of the Divine Order, a cult led by the Wozzard who seeks to turn all beautiful women into ugly ones, and an island of secluded, illiterate monks.